danila-grobov/EPiC/README.md

   course over a period of time.
 Lastly is a scatter graph, that when implemented, displays a graph where you can filter and view the various groups and where they lie in terms of average confidence and average grades.
-* **Tasks**: On this page, students can view the tasks set for students in that course.
-When fully implemented, teachers edit the tasks, remove them, and add more.
+* **Tasks**: On this page, teachers can view the tasks set for students in that course.
+When fully implemented, teachers will be able to edit the tasks, remove them, and add more.
-* **Manage**: The manage page holds a table of all of the students enrolled in that course.
+* **Manage**: The manage page holds a table of all the students enrolled in that course.
 In this page, teachers can add and remove students, as well as check their invite status.
 Teachers can also filter through their students and search for them using the bar above the table.
 Lastly, teachers can import grades with JSON files!
-* **Profile**: When a teacher clicks on the phrase "Hello, (their name)", They'll be taken to their profile page, where whe fully implemented, they can edit their profile data.
+* **Profile**: When a teacher clicks on the phrase "Hello, (their name)", They'll be taken to their profile page, where when fully implemented, they can edit their profile data.

 ###Student-View:

 ####Registration:
-* When students receive their registration link, they'll be sent to the registration form which allows them to creat a a username, password, and answer some questions for us which help with tracking progress of various student groups.
+* When students receive their registration link, they'll be sent to the registration form which allows them to create a username, password, and answer some questions for us which help with tracking progress of various student groups.
 * Our program uses Gmail as our SMTP server.
 * If you'd like to try out registering yourself, here is a registration link that is currently unused: